biocore/mmvec/README.md

 **Q**: Looks like there are two different commands, a standalone script and a qiime2 interface.
 Which one should I use?!?

 **A**:  It'll depend on how deep in the weeds you'll want to get.
 For most intents and purposes, the qiime2 interface will more practical for most analyses.
-There are 4 major reasons why the standalone scripts are more preferable to the qiime2 interface, namely
+There are 3 major reasons why the standalone scripts are more preferable to the qiime2 interface, namely

 1. Customized acceleration : If you want to bring down your runtime from a few days to a few hours, you may need to compile Tensorflow to handle hardware specific instructions (i.e. GPUs / SIMD instructions).
 It probably is possible to enable GPU compatiability within a conda environment with some effort, but since conda packages binaries, SIMD instructions will not work out of the box.

 2. Checkpoints : If you are not sure how long your analysis should run, the standalone script can allow you record checkpoints, which can allow you to recover your model parameters.
 This enables you to investigate your model while the model is training.

 3. More model parameters : The standalone script will return the bias parameters learned for each dataset (i.e. microbe and metabolite abundances).
-These are stored under the summary directory (specified by `--summary`) under the names `U.txt`, `V.txt`, `Ubias.txt` and `Vbias.txt`.  `U.txt` corresponds to the learned simplical coordinates of the microbes and `V.txt` corresponds to the learned simplical coordinates for the metabolties.  `Ubias.txt` and `Vbias.txt` are bias parameters required to make the microbes and metabolite comparable.

-4. More model diagnostics : In addition, it will record more cross validation statistics, which can enable you to investigate which microbes have the lowest cross validation error.
-There are two files that are generated **if --ranks-file is specified** (there are scenarios where you can blow memory if you compute all of the ranks, which is why this is an optional parameter).  `model_results.csv` contains some cross validation results relevant to the global model fit.
-There are 6 statistics reported, namely

-   - TP, FP, FN, TN : True positive, False positive, False negatives and True negatives on holdout samples using `--top-k` as a threshold to evaluate the top most abundant metabolites.
-This primarily tests to see how well the microbes can predict which metabolites are the most abundant for a given sample.

-    Precision, Recall : Precision and recall statistics estimated from the TP, FP, FN and TN computed.
-   - F1 score: Harmonic average of precision and recall.
-See [wikipedia](https://en.wikipedia.org/wiki/F1_score) for more details

-   - meanRK: The average Spearman rank correlation across all microbes.
-This measures how well on average each microbe can predict the metabolite ranks.

-   - `otu_cv_results.csv` provides a more detailed breakdown of the cross-validation results for each microbe for each sample using the same statistics as discussed above.
+These are stored under the summary directory (specified by `--summary`) under the names `embeddings.csv`.
+This file will hold the coordinates for the microbes and metabolites, along with biases.
+There are 4 columns in this file, namely `feature_id`, `axis`, `embed_type` and `values`.  `feature_id` is the name of the feature, whether it be a microbe name or a metabolite feature id.  `axis` corresponds to the name of the axis, which either corresponds to a PC axis or bias.  `embed_type` denotes if the coordinate corresponds to a microbe or metabolite.  `values` is the coordinate value for the given `axis`, `embed_type` and `feature_id`.
+This can be useful for accessing the raw parameters and building custom biplots / ranks visualizations - this also has the advantage of requiring much less memory to manipulate.

 **Q** : You mentioned that you can use GPUs.
 How can you do that??